srinman/azureexamples/nginx/README.md

-Open browser and use IPs for ingress1 and ingress2 to access the services.
+Open any browser and use IPs for ingress1 and ingress2 to access the services.

 http://ingress1IP/testpathtoworkload1
 http://ingress2IP/testpathtoworkload2